karanjthakkar/face-detection/README.txt

 This code uses the Haar Cascade Classifier to detect face in a video feed (webcam used here) and display it in a window

-The training samples and raw images are stored in a folder named Training in C: drive

 The code has been tested on the following configuration:

 1. Windows 7 Professional (64-bit)